astrukarr/kanban-board/docs/REALTIME_TESTING.md

 ## Expected Behavior

 Realtime uses Yjs document in memory via websocket.
 No persistence - closing both tabs clears the state.
 This is sufficient for demonstrating collaboration (broadcast changes and conflict resolution with CRDT).

+## Roadmap: Remove `rt=1` via Multi‑tab Detection

+- Ideal behavior is to remove the `rt=1` flag and rely on per‑room multi‑tab detection so the websocket connects only when at least two tabs of the same project are open.
+- This avoids accidental socket connections on single‑tab browsing and makes testing intuitive: open a second tab and realtime activates automatically.
+- See `docs/NEXT_STEPS.md` → “Realtime Activation via Multi-Tab Detection (Replace rt=1)”.